Architecture Description

 Prerequisites

-We expect a certain baseline understanding of what we are doing in general (Building software systems for Stores which sell physical Goods.
-Currently in a physical location, meaning not e-commerce.
-If you are new to this, you might want to read our introduction blog post).
+We expect a certain baseline understanding of what we are doing in general: building software systems for Shops that sell physical goods.
+If you are new to this, you might first want to read our introduction blog post.
+This overview was written with the following assumptions:

-The first thing a merchant needs to do is the creation of their store itself.
-This is done by minting NFT since the Store Registry is an extension of EIP721.
-It therefore supplies the standard conformant mint function.
+The first thing a merchant needs to do is create the shop itself.
+This is done by minting an NFT since the Shop Registry is an extension of EIP721.
+Thus it also supplies the standard conformant mint function.

 Adding Users and Logging in

-Next, we introduce the concept of Users, how they are registered with a Store and how they get access to the Listing and Inventory.
-For this interaction flow, we differentiate Users into Clerks and Admins.
+Next, we introduce the concept of Users, how they are registered with a Shop, and how they get access to the Listings and Inventory.
+In terms of interactions, we differentiate Users into Clerks, Admins and Guests:

-• Registered are all Users which have a Wallet Address (WA) assigned to the Store Registry.
+• Registered are all Users that have a Wallet Address (WA) assigned to the Shop Registry.

-• registered Users can authorise KeyCards (KC) which give them access to the Store
+• Registered Users can authorise KeyCards (KC) which give them write access to all the objects in the Shop

 Note

-There is only one Owner, which also counts as an Admin.
-Only the Owner can turn Clerks into Admins and vice versa.
+There is only one Owner, who also counts as an Admin.
+Only the Owner can promote Clerks into Admins and down-grade them again.

 Onboarding a Clerk

-To add a new Clerk, an Admin creates a Invite Secret IS and a corresponding Invite Verifier IV via their Client software and sends the Link containing the IS to the Clerk via some side-channel (for example E-Mail or Signal).
-Its public part, the IV, is submitted to the Store Registry.
+To add a new Clerk, an Admin creates an Invite Secret IS and a corresponding Invite Verifier IV via their Client software and sends a link containing the IS to the Clerk via some confidential side-channel (for example E-Mail or Signal).
+Its public part, the IV, is submitted to the Shop Registry.

-• IS and IV are the secret and public part of an ECDSA key-pair.
+• IS and IV are the secret and public parts, respectively, of an ECDSA key-pair.

 • The IS is single use.

-• All Admins can see all IVs for their Store.
+• All Admins can see all IVs for their Shop.

-When the Clerk opens the Link, they are presented with a registration page.
-The main goal here is to connect with MetaMask to get the WA of the new Clerk.
-We could also collect other metadata about the Clerk at this point, like their name, an avatar or their e-mail.
-We could also do a reverse-lookup of an associated ENS address (e.g. my WA maps to cptx.eth) but this might have to wait until a later stage.
+When the Clerk opens the IS-containing link they are presented with a registration page.
+The main goal here is to connect with a Wallet software, such as MetaMask, to get the WA of the new Clerk.
+We could also prompt for other metadata about the Clerk at this point such as their name, avatar or e-mail address.

 The “Adding a Clerk” flowchart shows the interaction between the different actors.